Concerned that Amazon offers anti-trans guides for parents, workers shut down the company’s Pride Month kickoff

 The protest marked the first official event for No Hate At Amazon, a new worker-led group that is calling on Amazon leadership to “reject hate.”
 The group did not disclose how many members it had and specified that it was separate from the company affinity group Glamazon.

-Earlier this year, Seattle Pride removed Amazon as a sponsor, citing financial support for lawmakers, organizations and legislation that does not support the LGBTQ+ community.
-Seattle Pride Executive Director Krystal Marx said at the time it felt as if Amazon was trying to buy the event with a $100,000 donation offer and a request to call the annual celebration Seattle Pride Parade Presented by Amazon.
+Earlier this year, Seattle Pride removed Amazon as a sponsor, citing financial support for lawmakers, organizations and legislation that do not support the LGBTQ+ community.
+Krystal Marx, Seattle Pride executive director, said at the time it felt as if Amazon was trying to buy the event with a $100,000 donation offer and a request to call the annual celebration Seattle Pride Parade Presented by Amazon.

 Amazon said at the time it “has long supported Seattle Pride because we believe that the rights of LGBTQ+ people must be protected.”